pvcraven/2017_web_security/source/final/kyann/index.rst

 german.format will return "999.888.777,58", and the american.format will return
 "999,888,777.58".
-The difference between the two may seem small, as the German number system uses commas were the American used periods and vice versa, but it does create several benefits, such as
+The difference between the two may seem small, as the German number system uses commas were the American uses periods and vice versa, but it does create several benefits, such as

 	* Making it easier to format to local currency, as there was no easy way to do this